sdornel/1904-text-searcher/README.md

 # 1904-text-searcher

-This repository contains copies of the 1904 Patriarchal Text.
-It uses texts found in https://github.com/bibleproofs/1904/
+This repository contains copies of the 1904 Patriarchal text.
+It uses texts found in https://github.com/bibleproofs/1904/.
+It serves these purposes:
+- 1) Allows the public to easily access the 1904 Patriarchal text
+- 2) Search the 1904 Patriarchal text for specific words/phrases
+- 3) Through various patterns that exist in the text show the Holy Scriptures are divinely inspired

 To view the text in its entirety:
 - cat transliterated.lowercase.txt